TACC-Cloud/agave-cli/README.md

 	- tenants*        query and initialize the CLI for your tenant
 	- uuid*           lookup and expand one or more Agave UUID

 All commands follow a common syntax and share many of the same flags `-h` for help, `-d` for debug mode, `-v` for verbose output, `-V` for very verbose (prints curl command and full service response), and `-i` for interactive mode.
-Additionaly, individual commands will have their own options specific to their functionality.
+Additionally, individual commands will have their own options specific to their functionality.
 The general syntax all commands follow is:

 	<command> [-hdv]
 	<command> [-hdv] [target]